fedi-e2ee/public-key-directory-specification/Specification.md

     Its contents may vary from action to action.
     */
   },
-  "recent-merkle-root": "", /* A recent Merkle root (if applicable) for a previous message. */ /* A signature calculated over "@context", "action", and "message". */ "signature": "",
+  /* A recent Merkle root (if applicable) for a previous message: */ "recent-merkle-root": "",
+  /* A signature calculated over "@context", "action", and "message": */ "signature": "",
   "symmetric-keys": {
     /* These are used to decrypt attributed in the "message" object.
 They are not signed.